bduffany/godemon/README.md

 ![go test](https://github.com/bduffany/godemon/actions/workflows/test.yaml/badge.svg)
 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

-godemon is a tool that runs a command, monitors for changes to files, and restarts the command automatically whenever files change.
+godemon is a tool that immediately detects changes to watched files.
+It can do things based on the changes.

 It is great for: